-Forests cover about 31% of Poland, while rich, fertile land and pastures stretch across nearly 1/2 οf the country.
-Poland's 2 rivers. lonaest Vistula and the Oder. flow from the mountains in the South to the Baltic Sea in the
+Forests cover about 31% of Poland, while rich. fertile land and pastures stretch across nearlv 1/2 of the country.
+Poland's 2 lonaest rivers. the Vistula and the Oder. flow from the mountains in the South to the Baltic Sea in the